jo/docuri/README.md

 //   meta: 'answer'
 // }
 ```
+Note: `definition` MUST be an array of strings with at least one item.

 ## Browser support
 To use docid in your client-side application, browserify it like this: